talentsconnect/awayboard/README.md

     `$ docker run -p 5711:5711 awayboard`

+## Configuration
+In `conf.json` it is possible to configure the desired columns, each with title, background-image and symbol.

+Although the Awayboard uses CSS Grids' `auto-fit` and a fractional width, not all configurations might look equally usable.
+Up to six columns were tested and look quite ok on a usual large screen.

 ## Credits

 Idea based on an offline, whiteboard-and-magnets based solution by the Talents Connect SMASH-Squad.